Downtown Streetscape Project

 At the July 18 Granbury City Council, the City Manager presented a more detailed update on the progress of the project.
 Click here to watch video from that meeting.

 6/8/2017 - Phase 2 is nearing completion.
 Sidewalks are being removed and replaced.
 Roadway and sidewalk pavers are being installed.
-New street lighting is completed. sphalt concrete paving will be constructed and new water line installation will be completed.
+New street lighting is completed.
 Phase 2 parking areas are completed.
-Next, a There will be construction work the Downtown Streetscape Project on Saturday, June 10.
+Next, asphalt concrete paving will be constructed and new water line installation will be completed.
+There will be construction work the Downtown Streetscape Project on Saturday, June 10.

 6/2/2017 - Due to rain delays earlier in the week, there will be construction work on the Downtown Streetscape Project on Saturday, June 3 for most of the day.
 Work will start early in the morning and will be concentrated at the corners of Bridge St./Crockett St. and Pearl St./Crockett St.